Once upon a time, the world belonged to men.

 With no room to call their own, men were forced to build their male sanctuaries in the most uninhabitable parts of a home.
 Garages, attics, and basements quickly became the designated space for men, while the women and children had free reign over the rest of the house.

-Men filled these rooms with the trappings of manliness- animal heads, discarded furniture, and pictures of sports figures (or women) would adorn the room.
+Men filled these rooms with interior design and the trappings of manliness- animal heads, discarded furniture, and pictures of sports figures (or women) would adorn the room.
 They would use their “man caves” as a place to retreat to when the demands of work and family life felt suffocating.
 Here they could play cards with their friends or tinker around, working on their car, reading the paper, or doing some woodworking.

 But even these undesirable areas of the home would be taken away from men.
 Basements and attics became game or entertainment rooms to be used mainly by children.
 And even the least feminine of all places-the garage-would be cleaned up and domesticated.